KubeRocketCI/docs/docs/operator-guide/installation-overview.md

 * [Install via Add-Ons](add-ons-overview.md): Recommended for advanced KubeRocketCI users, this installation streamlines the setup of supported integrations and follows the GitOps approach.
 Familiarity with Argo CD is recommended.
 * [Install via Helm Charts](install-kuberocketci.mdx): While more complex, this method offers the highest level of flexibility, allowing for customization to suit specific needs.
 It requires a good understanding of KubeRocketCI.
 * [Install via AWS Marketplace](aws-marketplace-install.md): Optimal for users leveraging AWS infrastructure, offering a minimal setup for testing KubeRocketCI functionality.
-* [Install via Civo](install-via-civo.md): Preferred for users deploying KubeRocketCI in a Civo Kubernetes cluster.
+* [Install via Civo Marketplace](install-via-civo.md): Preferred for users deploying KubeRocketCI in a Civo Kubernetes cluster.
 Follow our step-by-step [video tutorial](https://www.youtube.com/watch?v=QjZoPnIKDtA) for onboarding KubeRocketCI to a new Civo cluster.

 ## Related Articles